christofferholmstedt/eclipse-plugin-tested/README.md

 a TestListener needs to be created as well as some basic functionaliy on how to work with test results/repots from JUnit.

+Some targets: How many tests invoke each non test method?
+Where is it test and with which parameters?

 Functionality needed
   1. Print something to console after each test is ran. (done)
   2. Print something to console after all tests have finished. (done)